gpunzalan18/e28/peer-review.md

       </div>
     </div>
     ```
+- P3 README file indicates that searching for products by building location is fully functional.
+I did see some code that seemed related to this but the functionality is not available in production.

 ### Are there aspects of the code that you feel were not self-evident and would benefit from comments?
+- N/A

 ### Are there any parts of the code that you found interesting or taught you something new?
 - In terms of styling, I actually used [Bootstrap](https://getbootstrap.com/docs/3.4/) for my project.
-But looking through your project, I learned that [BootstrapVue](https://bootstrap-vue.js.org/) exists.
+But looking through the student's project, I learned that [BootstrapVue](https://bootstrap-vue.js.org/) exists.
 I will definitely check it out sometime!

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?
 - In `AddProductPage.vue`, there's about 175 lines of code in the `template` that displays form input boxes and their corresponding labels.
-Using a custom input component could make the code easier to follow.
+Using a custom input component could make the code more organized and easier to follow.
-- There is also a good amount of commented out that needs to be cleaned up.
+- There is also a good amount of commented out code that needs to be cleaned up.
 Here is an example from `ProductPage.vue`:
     ```css
     div.card-header {
         /* display: flex;